weynhamz/dotploy/README.md

     dotploy.sh [OPTIONS] PATH_TO_THE_DOTFILES_REPO [DESTINATION_OF_THE_DOT_FILES]

     Options:
-        -r  prune broken symlinks according to the last dotploy.log -d  deploy dotfiles
+        -p  prune broken symlinks according to the last dotploy.log -d  deploy dotfiles

 DESTINATION_OF_THE_DOT_FILES is optional, if absent, current $HOME will be used.